erikyangs/jobqueue/README.md

   * Ironically, https://www.google.com does not work because jsonify cannot parse through the HTML String.
   * Does not work with websites such as https://www.airbnb.com because of forbidden access.
   * Works with https://www.facebook.com however!
+* Output
+  * The ID is generated from 1 up.
+In a smarter implementation ID's should be handled by a database.
+When researching, I found that MySQL has an auto-increment feature, which could come into use.